willquinn/legend-data-monitor/docs/source/manuals/inspect_plots.rst

 In particular,

 * ``out/json-files/`` stores json files containing info about mean values for those parameters that were chosen to be plotted not in absolute value, but computing the percentage variations with respect to an average value evaluated over the first entries.
 The mean values are stored separately for each channel and parameter.
 The mean values listed in these files are the same ones that appear in the legend of plots.
 * ``out/log-files/`` stores files with detailed info about the code compilation.
 * ``out/pdf-files/`` stores pdf files collecting plots for the plotted parameters and for the enabled detector types.
 * ``out/pkl-files/`` stores pkl files collecting plots for the plotted parameters and for the enabled detector types, separately for each parameter and string/barrel.
+* ``heatmaps/``  files store maps containing info about statuses of each HPGe/SiPM channel; ``par-vs-time/`` files store time evolutions of given parameters.

 .. note::
   Files are usually saved using the following format: ``exp-period-datatype-time_interval``: